samjmck/samjmck.com/content/blog/investing-in-belgium-introduction/index.en.md

 +++
 title = "Investing in Belgium: Introduction" description = "The first part of a guide on investing in the stock market in Belgium.
-I write about some of the specifics of investing in the stock market in Belgium and also explain some basic terminology which will come in handy when investing in the stock market." date = 2021-01-08T21:51:57+01:00 lastmod = 2021-01-08T21:51:57+01:00 publishdate = 2021-01-08T21:51:57+01:00
+I write about some specifics of investing in the stock market in Belgium and also explain some basic terminology which will come in handy when investing in the stock market." date = 2021-01-08T21:51:57+01:00 lastmod = 2021-01-08T21:51:57+01:00 publishdate = 2021-01-08T21:51:57+01:00